graduation-capPathways Graduates

 Pathway Duration: 6 weeks

-Material: Language-specific tracks on Exercism (Python and C++), supplemented with Builders’ add-on exercises tied to Bitcoin concepts.
+Material: Language-specific tracks on Exercismarrow-up-right (Python and C++), supplemented with Builders’ add-on exercises tied to Bitcoin concepts.
 Developers progress through structured practice problems and apply their skills to Bitcoin-focused projects.

-Graduation Criteria: Complete at least 85% of assigned Exercism exercises (Python: 110/140, C++: 85/99); submit Builders’ weekly coding tasks via GitHub; attend at least 5 of 6 weekly sync calls; participate in at least 2 Office Hour sessions; submit weekly progress updates (Exercism screenshots + GitHub/shared code links), and complete the final Builders capstone project.
+Graduation Criteria: Complete at least 85% of assigned Exercism exercises (Pythonarrow-up-right: 110/140, C++arrow-up-right: 85/99); submit Builders’ weekly coding tasks via GitHub; attend at least 5 of 6 weekly sync calls; participate in at least 2 Office Hour sessions; submit weekly progress updates (Exercism screenshots + GitHub/shared code links), and complete the final Builders capstone project.

 Grading: Learners were evaluated based on: